minimaxir/video-to-gif-osx/README.md

 # Convert Video to GIF on OSX

-This repository contains a set of utilities that allow the user to easily convert video files to high-quality, low file size GIFs on OS X.
+This repository contains a set of utilities that allow the user to easily convert video files to high-quality, low file size GIFs on OS X. This post is a complement to my blog post [Making a Video-to-GIF Right-Click Menu Item in OS X](http://minimaxir.com/2015/08/gif-to-video-osx/)

 The tool comes in three forms, depending on user needs: